-VIDEO CASSETTE RECORDER
+STEREO VIDEO CASSETTE RECORDER

 Installed in co-pilot side of overhead dash.
 Operates from a 120 volt source (inverter, shoreline or generator).
 Refer to owner's manual supplied with the VCR for operating instructions.
+Stereo audio is routed to front stereo television.